 - Enter an appropriate Name and Description for the OpenShift integration.

 - If you use tags to support a tagging strategy, enter the appropriate capability tags.
-See How do I use tags to manage vRealize Automation Cloud Assembly resources and deployments and Creating a tagging strategy.
+See How do I use tags to manage Cloud Assembly resources and deployments and Creating a tagging strategy.

 - Click Add.